Mateoferrnandez/Emissions-and-land-/README.md

 ## Overview

-This project investigates the relationship between forest cover and CO2 emissions in South America.
-By analyzing data using pandas and Jupyter Notebook, we aim to understand how forest cover and land use impact CO2 emissions across various countries in the region.
+This is my first personal project, where I investigate the relationship between forest cover and CO2 emissions in South America.
+By analyzing data using pandas and Jupyter Notebook, I aim to understand how forest cover and land use impact CO2 emissions across various countries in the region.
 To enhance the visualization and comprehension of this relationship, a Power BI dashboard has also been created.

 ## Tools and Technologies